BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `HostSeckeyError` - If the length of `hostseckey` is not 32 bytes, if the key is invalid, or if the key does not match any host public key.
+- `HostSeckeyError` - If the host secret key is invalid, or if it does not match any host public key.
 - `InvalidHostPubkeyError` - If `hostpubkeys` contains an invalid public key.
 - `DuplicateHostPubkeyError` - If `hostpubkeys` contains duplicates.
 - `ThresholdOrCountError` - If `1 <= t <= len(hostpubkeys) <= 2**32 - 1` does
   not hold.
-- `RandomnessError` - If the length of `aux_rand` is not 32 bytes.
 - `RecoveryDataError` - If the recovery data is invalid or does not match the provided parameters.